 Experience every part of the hospitality involved in traditional Japanese Cuisine

 We believe that the value of a Japanese restaurant is not only derived from their ability to only provide delicious Japanese cuisine.
 Along with delicious cuisine, we believe that there are many other important things that are part of the experience we want our guests to have at the restaurant, such as the atmosphere, the garden, the dishes the cuisine is served on, the way the dishes are served and our hospitality.
 Each and everything at the restaurant has a specific meaning behind it, with meticulous attention to every detail, from the arrangement of the flowers, the hanging scrolls, and the preparation for each guest’s arrival.
 Starting with the preparation of the cuisine and the menu, each dish the cuisine is served on is carefully selected.
 All of these are things are expressed are at the heart of hospitality.
 It is our hope that the spirit and culture of Japanese restaurants passed down from generation to generation can continue to be something that guests can continue to enjoy for generations to come.

 About the Restaurant

 Once a bustling town known for its hot springs and Japanese inns with fine dining, Kōyōen has become one of the most exclusive residential areas in Japan.
 Located only a 5-minute walk away from Hankyu Kōyōen Station, the restaurant is nestled quietly in an authentic Japanese-styled sukiya-zukuri architecture.
-Guests can enjoy the distinct changes of the seasons in Japan and the interior decorations such as “ikebana” (the Japanese art of flower arrangement) and the hanging scrolls which create a refined elegant ambiance.
+Guests can enjoy the distinct changes of the seasons in Japan and the interior decorations such as “ikebana” (the Japanese art of flower arrangement) and the hanging scrolls which create a refined ambiance.
 Surrounding the Japanese garden are two private rooms and table seating.
-Guests will find that rustic interior produces a zen-like tranquility.
+Guests will find the rustic interior produces a zen-like tranquility.
 We hope that guests slowly enjoy our Japanese cuisine with that special person in their life.

 About the Cuisine